Edward F. Gilman, Carol Lord2

 Pest resistance: long-term health usually not affected by pests

 Louisiana iris hybrids grow best in a full sun to partially shaded location in the landscape.
-They require an acid soil in the range of 5.5 to 6.5 and prefer moist soils with high organic matter content.
+They require an acidic soil in the range of 5.5 to 6.5 and prefer moist soils with high organic matter content.
 They will grow in a sandy soil that receives some irrigation in prolonged dry spells.
 These hybrids are tolerant to drought but will also endure wet soils.
 These plants are frozen to the ground in freezing temperatures but will regenerate from the roots with the onset of warm weather.

 Propagate these hybrids by division or from seed.